California Psalms

 4

-sits camouflaged in mental caverns like a vessel’s cargo,
+sits camouflaged in mental caverns like a vessel’s hold,

 enumerating bygone thoughts.